QubitPi/management-blogs/docs/_posts/2022-10-12-enterprise-ci-cd.md

 ###### Hosted Repository

-A repository with the type hosted, also known as a hosted repository, is a repository that stores components in the repository manager as the authoritative location for these components.
+A repository with the type hosted, also known as a **hosted repository**, is a repository that stores components in the repository manager as the authoritative location for these components.

 By default, the repository manager ships with the following configured hosted repositories: